anthonb711/GitHub_Training_Notes/README.md

-           Flow of changes and updates from "Bug Report" to Deployment/Delivery SW artifacts help other devs understand the why things are they way they are Shows how stories in Aglie Development are carried through.
+           Flow of changes and updates from "Bug Report" to Deployment/Delivery SW artifacts help other devs understand the why things are they way they are Shows how stories in Agile Development are carried through.
 Must define "done" for a story

 *** GitHub/Version Control Training